Dr Jekyll and Mr Hyde Walk

-Most of the London locations mentioned in Robert Louis Stevenson’s Dr Jekyll and Mr Hyde novella are set in Soho.
+Most London locations mentioned in Robert Louis Stevenson’s Dr Jekyll and Mr Hyde novella are set in the West End.

-Throughout this Dr Jekyll and Mr Hyde Walk learn interesting facts about Robert Louis Stevenson and draw some parallels with his other works.
+Even though fictional, we can see places that match the description.
+Throughout this, Dr Jekyll and Mr Hyde Walk learn interesting facts about Robert Louis Stevenson and the world he lived in and drew inspiration from.

 GCSE students welcome.
 Suitable for all age groups.
 Please note all children must be accompanied by an adult.